voidale/au-simple-services/au-simple-services.md

 Feel free to get in touch with Pat (the software provider / lawyer responsible for all this) on pat[at]codepact[dot]com to tell him what you think of CodePact.

 This agreement is on [Github](http://github.com) in [Markdown](https://help.github.com/articles/github-flavored-markdown/).
 If you’re logged in to Github, [Click here to submit a PULL REQUEST](http://github.com/CodePact/au-simple-services/pull/new/master) and [click here to FORK this document](https://github.com/CodePact/au-simple-services/fork).
 This is an **open source** document – contributions and evolutions are welcome!

-If you prefer to mess around with this document in Word, [click here to pull the *.docx file off AWS](http://aws.com).

 `Party 1 Name` Provider